atunyan/cc-playlist-detail-view/README.md

 Coodrinator responsible for app navigation, for that `playlistId` being injected to help easly connect PlaylistDetail screen with previous one - Playlists.

 UI components in Storyboard are configured to have dynamic height.
 However header label is limited to 3 lines.

-### Testing
-Due to time constraints and not required no tests.
-However code is written with testability in mind.